claytonjwong/socartic-method/README.md

   * platonic division: seeing one as many via categorical "buckets" of differences

 ## 9. Analogies

+Socrates uses analogies for clarification and refinement of ideas.

+1. Fill-in-the-blank
+  * Socrates provides a definition of something and asks others in dialog to provide a similar definition for something else
+  * Socrates uses these analogies as an example of how to "do it like this"
+2. Fill-in-the-blank interrogations
+  * Socrates uses this style of questioning as a thought path which starts with simple, familiar things and is guided towards difficult, unfamiliar things, ie. beginning with what is known and attempting to map that information onto what is unknown
+  * When someone is having difficulty formulating a sufficient response, show them a proper response in a more familiar universe of discourse which is simple to understand
+3. Extended comparisons
+  * Socrates compares food for the body and the information we commit to our minds as corresponding food for the mind
+4. Argumentative analogies
+  * Good tasting food may be bad for your health, while bad tasting medicine may be good for your health

+#### Why Analogies?

+* To think hard in unfamiliar ways
+* Associate abstract ideas with tangible things
+  * Taking care of our minds similarly to our bodies

+#### What is epagogic reasoning?

+Inductive reasoning, ie. using anecdotal evidence derived from specific examples to lead a thought process towards a general conclusion.
+The epagoge and analogy work back and forth between the known and unknown as leverage to continually generate and build upon previous ideas.

 ## 10. Socratic Rules for Dialogue
 ## 11. Ignorance
 ## 12. Aporia